Diffusion Models for Multi-target Adversarial Tracking: Background

 We simplify the observation formulation of all agents to produce a single array of detections for all targets denoted as $\{d\}_{1...t}$.
 We denote the trajectory ($\tau$) of adversary states as $\tau_{n} \; \forall n \in N $, where $N$ is the number of targets being tracked.
 Thus, the goal of \smodel is to estimate the joint trajectory of all agents $p_\theta(\tau_{1...n} | \{d\}_{1...t})$.

 In this work, we address multi-target and single-target tracking.
-For the multi-target tracking case, we ablate an assumption, where 1) we assume we know the origin of a given detection, i.e., we do not have to solve the data association problem since we can identify which detection corresponds to which target, and 2) we \textit{do not} assume we know the origin of a given detection.
-Here, the model must perform target assignment to distinguish the paths.
+For the multi-target tracking case, we ablate an assumption, \camera{where we either assume we know or \textit{do not} know the origin of a given detection.
+If we assume we know the detection origin, then we do not have to solve the data association problem.
+Otherwise, the model must perform target assignment to distinguish the paths.}